1. CONDUCT OF BREEDER AND MEMBER/OWNER RELATIONS

 (1) share expertise

 (2) encourage and support newcomers to the breed

-(3) seek out and strive to keep abreast of the latest information in relation to health testing, training and genetics.
+(3) strive to keep abreast of the latest information in relation to health testing, training and genetics

 (e) Member and Breeders are not to advertise or refer to their dogs as another breed/type other than the "Lykos" or "Lykos Wolfalike" breed.
-This does not apply to husky/malamute development etc mixes, which are development mixes and must be referred to as their breed mix/es as per 4(a).
+This does not apply to husky/malamute development etc mixes, which are "development litters" and must be referred to as their breed mix/es as per 4(a).

 2. HEALTH AND WELL BEING AND CARE OF DOGS

 (a) Encourage training activities puppy training classes, obedience training, show training or or any other suitable work appropriate for the development and mindset and wellbeing of the breed.